LoserPurp/massupd/README.md

  - And much more

 ## Install
-To install MassUPD, execute the following command:
+Before you install MassUPD make sure you have python installed.
+### Linux
 ```shell
 git clone https://github.com/LoserPurp/massupd.git && sudo bash massupd/install.sh
 ```
-**Note: The install script is only for Linux systems.
-Windows support is coming.**
+### Windows

-**For Windows systems, clone the repository and run the script using Python.**
+Download or clone the repo and run the install.ps1 file

+*Make sure you enable running powershell scripts*

 ## General information
 All the connections are stored encrypted in a file called connections.json.
 The user sets up their own encryption key, which is wrapped (encrypted with itself) and stored inside a file called "key.txt".
 The wrapped key is only used to validate that the key you enter when using the tool, ensuring data safety.